alexsah/Instagram-HTML-Tag-Viewer/README.md

 Upload to a web server.

-All you'll need to do is go to instagram.html - it will take show you just the default tag of 1dcoles
+All you'll need to do is go to instagram.html - it will take show you just the default tag of apple.

 You can also use a query string to look for another tag: instagram.html?tag=whatever - replace whatever with the tag you want to search for.